Moose2Model/Moose2Model/README.md

-<code>This project is actively maintained and used (28 September 2021).
+<code>This project will be replaced by Moose2Model.
+FAMIX metamodels will not be supported anymore.
+The new metamodel is currently named SMOIX (04 January 2020).
 Please open an issue to get support :-)</code>

 # Moose2Model